On August 10, 1912, Virginia Stephen, 30, marries Leonard Woolf, 31, at a registry office in London.

 Virginia married writer and social reformer Leonard Woolf in 1912.
 The couple established the Hogarth Press in their dining room several years later.
 In addition to Virginia Woolf’s later novels, the press also published T.S.
 Eliot and translations of Chekhov and Dostoevsky.

 Woolf published her groundbreaking novel Mrs. Dalloway in 1925.
 Its stream-of-consciousness structure deeply influenced later writers.
-That same year, she fell in love with poet Vita Sackville-West, who was married to the bisexual diplomat and author Harold Nichols.
+That same year, she fell in love with poet Vita Sackville-West, who was married to the bisexual diplomat and author Harold Nicolson.
 The affair inspired Woolf’s most whimsical work, Orlando.
 Woolf wrote several more novels as well as social and literary criticism.
 However, she suffered from depression and mental illness all her life.
 In 1941, fearful for her own sanity and afraid of the coming world war, she filled her pockets with rocks and drowned herself.